 Tim is a Senior Fellow with the Centre for Public Christianity, as well as Executive Director of Micah Australia.
 He is one of Australia's leading voices on social justice and global poverty and has been instrumental in ensuring these issues are placed on the national and international agenda.
 Tim is an ordained Baptist minister, and was CEO of World Vision Australia for 13 years.

 Barney is a Senior Fellow at the Centre for Public Christianity, based in Melbourne.
 He wrote for The Age for 32 years, the last 12 as Religion Editor.
 He also serves as media advisor to the Anglican Primate, Melbourne Archbishop Philip Freier.
-He speaks often on faith and secularism, the media, and music.
+He speaks on faith and secularism, the media, and music.

 If you wish to make an enquiry about booking a speaker, please fill out the form below.
 Someone will be in touch with you to discuss your request shortly.